Are you having a tough time getting over infidelity?

 A willing attitude also means that the couple is putting forth an earnest effort to date one another once again.
 This means rediscovering each other in a new romantic relationship and letting themselves become open and vulnerable to one another.

 7. Accepting responsibility

-Infidelity therapy can be a great asset for learning to forgive your partner for the sake of mending your broken relationship or as a learning tool to prepare you for your next romantic endeavor.
-Be open-minded to the process to see the best results possible.
+Infidelity counseling can be a great asset for learning to forgive your partner for the sake of mending your broken relationship or as a learning tool to prepare you for your next romantic endeavor.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.